JamesSkemp/words/content/post/thoughts-and-comments-on-waking-life-the-holy-moment.md

 +++
-title = "Thoughts and comments on Waking Life: The Holy Moment" summary = "A short discussion on a particular section of the movie 'Waking Life' - in this case, Chapter 11: The Holy Moment." draft = false comments = true date = "2003-12-11T16:07:00-06:00"
+title = "Thoughts and comments on Waking Life: The Holy Moment" description = "A short discussion on a particular section of the movie 'Waking Life' - in this case, Chapter 11: The Holy Moment." draft = false comments = true date = "2003-12-11T16:07:00-06:00"